soconnor0919/f1-race-prediction/README.md

 ## Video Presentation

-Our video presentation is not available yet.
-When it is, it will be linked here.
+Our video presentation can be found [here](https://youtu.be/6TfnljHx6Os).

 ## Key Findings
 - LightGBM model achieved the best overall performance (R² = 0.806, RMSE = 3.663)